magicmemories/eks-helm-deploy/README.md

     version: # optional
     # Timeout for the job.
     timeout: # default is 5m0s
+    # Any extra command line arguments to pass to Helm
+    extra-args: # optional
     # helm repo username
     repo-username: # optional
     # helm repo password
     repo-password: # optional
     # helm repo
     repo: # optional
+    # Whether the upgrade should wait for all resources to be Ready before completing
+    wait: # optional
 ```